SESB-LAB/Amit-Chakraborty/README_NRT1.1_Bistability.txt

 INTRODUCTION

-This MATLAB program describes the model for bistable response of protein NRT1.1 along the increasing nitrtae gradient.
+This MATLAB program describes the model for bistable response of protein NRT1.1 along the increasing nitrate gradient.

 It is based on three differential equations: